-How to support someone with dementia to have the Covid-19 vaccine
+How to support someone living with dementia to have a vaccine

 covid vaccine dementia

-Around 850,000 people in the UK live with dementia.
-For many, this could make understanding Covid-19 and being vaccinated against it challenging, but no less important.
-Dementia can make it hard for people to understand or remember new information, while some can have behaviours that can make administering the vaccine difficult.
+Vaccines for flu, RSV and Covid can be important in keeping older people safe and well.
+Dementia can make it hard for people to understand or remember new information.
+Some can have behaviours that can make administering the vaccine difficult.

-When explaining the Covid-19 vaccine to somebody with dementia, you can use similar tactics to help them.
-Understanding what the vaccine is and why it’s important will help them to make an informed decision as to whether they want to be vaccinated, and reduce any distress.
+Understanding what the vaccine is and why it’s important will help your loved one to make an informed decision as to whether they want to be vaccinated, and reduce any distress.

-7. After they’ve had the vaccine, keep in touch with them to monitor any side effects they may experience.
-They might forget they’ve been vaccinated and not know why they feel ill, or not recognise side effects that they should see a doctor about.
+After they’ve had the vaccine, keep in touch with them to monitor any side effects they may experience.
+They might forget they’ve been vaccinated.
+They may not know why they feel ill, or not recognise side effects that they should see a doctor about.

-Supporting your loved one to book their vaccination ensures that you know where they need to be and when, thereby avoiding any mixed messages or forgotten dates.
+Supporting your loved one to book their jab ensures that you know where they need to be and when, thereby avoiding any mixed messages or forgotten dates due to dementia.
 Your loved one must be registered with a GP to book a vaccination.
-You can book it through the centre administering the vaccine, or via the NHS website.

 To help them remember when their vaccine is: